Meristembio/assembly_wizard/README.md

-# Assembly wizzard
+# Assembly wizard

-React dev for plasmid assembly wizzard.
+React dev for plasmid assembly wizard.
 Data is fetch from intranet